codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you get when you cross a snowman with a vampire?
-Frostbite.
+New atoms frequently lose electrons when they fail to keep an ion them.

 ## Daily Trivia

-What major programming language does Unreal Engine 4 use?
+What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
- 1. C#
+ 1. Heat Vent
- 2. C++
+ 2. Temperature Decipator
- 3. Assembly
+ 3. Heat Sink
- 4. ECMAScript
+ 4. CPU Vent

 <details>
   <summary>Answer</summary>
-  C++
+  Heat Sink
 </details>